studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## Installation Guide

-1. Git clone this branch
+1. Git clone this repo
 2. Go to `constructor`
 3. Install WordPress `npm run get:wp`
 4. Authenticate your GSAP Account by adding the `.npmrc` file